FelixKratz/SketchyBar/README.md

 * *mouse.clicked*: when an item is clicked

 When an item is subscribed to these events the *script* is run and it gets passed the *$SENDER* variable, which holds exactly the above names, to distinguish between the different events.
 It is thus possible to have a script that reacts to each event differently e.g. via a switch for the *$SENDER* variable in the *script*.
-I will soon create an example an link it here.

 Alternatively a fixed *update_freq* can be *--set*, such that the event is routinely run to poll for change.